supremeimposter/My-Vault/GATE/DatabaseManagementSystem/Relational-Model-and-Normalization/Normalization in Relational Model.md

 1. Find the candidate key from the given FD set.
 2. Find minimal cover of given FD set.
 3. If there is a common LHS then merge (Union Law).
 4. Create sub-relations of the attributes in each of the FDs in the given FD set.
-(Not just violating ones)
+(Also violating ones)
 5. Check if any of the FDs contain the candidate key
 	1. If there is none, create one sub-relation for one of the candidate keys.
 	2. If it contains,